 Austrian Fleet warned of likely war with Italy.

-Dardanelles: RN submarine E14 sinks Turk gunboat in Sea of Marmora and on April 29 a transport.
+Dardanelles: RN submarine E14 sinks Turk gunboat in Sea of Marmora and on April 29 a transport ship.
 Australian submarine AE2 (32 PoWs) scuttled in Marmora Strait after damaged by Turk torpedo boat Sultanhisar.

-Battleship Queen Elizabeth sinks Turk transport in Narrows with 4 shots at 7 miles range.
+Battleship Queen Elizabeth sinks Turk transport ship in Narrows with 4 shots at 7 miles (ca. 11 km) range.